 Barclays has only one savings account, the Barclays Online Savings.
-This account offers a solid APY of 0.50% currently and has no minimum deposit requirements to open the account.
-Once the account is open there is also no minimum balance requirements.
-To get paid interest, however, you will have to maintain an average daily minimum balance of just $1.00.
+This account offers a respectable APY of 4.00% currently and has no minimum deposit requirements to open the account.
+Once the account is open there are no minimum balance requirements to maintain to avoid fees or account closure.
+To get paid interest, however, you will have to maintain a balance that would earn you at least $0.01 in interest.

 Interest is compounded daily and credited monthly to your savings account or an external account.